 The value of a garment was very high in the ages of a much slower turning fashion trend wheel.
 Given the labour and financial costs of producing an article of clothing in the Middle Ages—sourcing and refining fibres to produce usable material—families would pass on a such a valuable item from generation to generation, repairing as needed, until it was no longer feasible or the garment simply fell into irreparable pieces.

-Along came the Industrial Revolution with all its automation, cheap labour and lack of workers’ rights.
+Industrial Revolution with all its automation, cheap labour and lack of workers’ rights.
 Fabric mills ran 24 hours a day, seven days a week year round.
 Suddenly, cloth making became much more affordable and, consequently, so did its end product.
 At the same time, thanks to increased trade and commerce with other nations, the world began to experience the phenomena of fashion trends.
 Foreign tastes and domestic politics began to exert influence on how people could and wished to present themselves.

 In the face of today’s global environmental crisis, finding second, third, and even more lives for each piece of clothing produced is critical to the greener way forward.